Coarse-to-fine Alignment Makes Better Speech-image Retrieval: Method

 \subsection{Training Objectives}

-Our model is jointly trained with two main objectives: speech-image contrastive learning on the unimodal encoders and speech-image matching on the multimodal encoder.
+Our model undergoes joint training with two core objectives: conducting speech-image contrastive learning on the unimodal encoders and performing speech-image matching with the multimodal encoder.

-\textbf{Speech-Image Contrastive Learning} aims to align the speech and the image features at a coarse level, making it easier for the multimodal encoder to perform cross-modal learning.
-It learns a similarity function $s = S_{cls}^T I_{cls}$, such that parallel speech-image pairs have higher similarity scores compared to non-parallel pairs.
-Here, $S_{cls}$ and $I_{cls}$ represent the normalized speech and image semantic embeddings, respectively.
+\textbf{Speech-Image Contrastive Learning} is designed to align the speech and the image features at a coarse level, thereby easing the task of the multimodal encoder in cross-modal learning.
+It optimizes a similarity function $s = S_{cls}^T I_{cls}$, such that matching speech-image pairs receive higher similarity scores than mismatched pairs.
+Here, $S_{cls}$ and $I_{cls}$ refer to the normalized semantic embeddings of the speech and image, respectively.
 To effectively increase the diversity of negative examples and enhance the model's ability to discriminate between positive and negative pairs in the contrastive learning process, we utilize a queue to store a fixed size of image embeddings.
 It is worth noting that, unlike in \cite{he2020momentum} where the encoder is updated every iteration, our image encoder remains fixed.
 By leveraging the queue, we can access a larger pool of diverse image embeddings for each training iteration.
 For each speech, we calculate the softmax-normalized similarity between the speech and image embeddings as follows:

 where $\tau$ is a learnable temperature parameter, $Q$ is the image embedding queue size.
 For each image, the softmax-normalized image and speech similarity is calculated as: